ananthakumaran/fdb_layer/README.md

 it will act as a global aggregate or it can be composed of other fields, in which case it will act as a grouped aggregate.
 The mutations are performed using atomic operation to avoid conflicts.

+#### Version Index

+With other indexes the old data will get overwritten on update.
+Version index uses verstionstamp as part of the key, so each change to a record can be projected in some way.
+This could be used to build features like audit trails, versioned record history, change data capture etc.